 The process of confirming qualitative research participants is not over just yet.
 In the days leading up to the qualitative research study, use two different forms of confirmation methods to remind people about their participation.

-Typically, when recruiting for qualitative research, our market research company in New York calls our participants two-days prior and sends a reminder text the day of the study.
+Typically, when recruiting for qualitative research, our market research company in New York calls our participants two days prior and sends a reminder text on the day of the study.
 The obvious benefit here is that all participants have been reminded in the form of email, phone, and text.
 However, an added bonus is if a participant cancels during one of these reminders.

 Instead of bailing on the qualitative research altogether, a participant will likely text back that they will not be attending once they receive the confirmation text.
 This gives you time to find a backup participant.

 Pro Tip!
 Always over recruit for qualitative research.

 Sometimes, last-minute things come up and participants have to cancel.
 It is easier to have a pool of pre-qualified participants ready to attend than to start the recruitment process all over again.

 All of these confirmation stages go into building a rapport with qualitative research participants.
 By now, participants have spoken with a recruiter many times.
 They have built a mini relationship and, in our experience, feel as though they are letting the market research firm down if they cancel at the last minute or don’t show at all.

 It may seem silly, but it helps increase participation rates for qualitative research.